 CSI Compressco in an out-of-court exchange process whereby approximately 72.7% of the company’s existing unsecured notes were exchanged for new senior secured first and second lien notes, which, among other things, resulted in a multi-year maturity extension for the exchanged notes

-Taco Bueno Restaurants in a prepetition debt sale transaction followed by an in-court restructuring that involved equitizing $140 million in senior secured debt, transitioning ownership to an affiliate of Sun Holdings, Inc., renegotiating a substantial portion of the company’s lease portfolio, and reaching a global settlement with unsecured creditors in fewer than 45 days
+Taco Bueno Restaurants in a prepetition debt sale transaction followed by an in-court restructuring in the U.S. Bankruptcy Court for the Northern District of Texas that involved equitizing $140 million in senior secured debt, transitioning ownership to an affiliate of Sun Holdings, Inc., renegotiating a substantial portion of the company’s lease portfolio, and reaching a global settlement with unsecured creditors in fewer than 45 days

 Harvey Gulf International Marine in an in-court restructuring of a James Act Operator in its complex balance sheet restructuring addressing $1.3 billion in senior secured debt and deleveraging the company by nearly $900 million

 Energy XXI in an in-court restructuring in which the company consensually equitized more than $3.6 billion in funded debt after extensive litigation related to complex corporate structure, intercompany transactions, and significant commodity price fluctuations

 Natural Resource Partners in an out-of-court restructuring involving an amendment of the company’s revolving credit facility, private exchange offer of $241 million of the company’s outstanding senior notes into longer term senior notes, and $250 million in new money equity investment in the form of preferred equity and warrants